-All agency CIP request submittals are due to the State Public Works Division (SPWD) April 10, 2012.
+In order to allow for sufficient time to complete this process all agency CIP request submittals are due to the State Public Works Division (SPWD) in April of every even numbered year.
 NRS 341 and SAM 1900 detail the roles and responsibilities of the SPWD and state agencies in the CIP process.

-State agencies submitting CIP requests must provide the funding source(s) for anticipated expenses as required by NRS 341.151.
-A fiscal note must also be prepared for each CIP request and submitted to the SPWD as directed by NRS 218D.430 and/or NRS 218D.445.
-You must include all related expenses such as personnel, operating, equipment, maintenance, data processing, and utilities for each project.
+State agencies submitting new building CIP requests must be prepared to provide the funding source(s) for anticipated expenses as required by NRS 218D.430 and/or NRS 218D.445.
+If your new building project is included in the Public Works Board REcommendation to the Governor, you must provide a fiscal not with all related expenses such as personnel, operating, equipment, maintenance, data processing, and utilities for each project.
+An estimate of life cycle facility operational costs will be prepared by the SPWD for each new bulding CIP per NRS 341.151.
 This applies to all CIPs regardless of the funding source.

 Per NRS 341.083, projects that exceed \$10 million shall be scheduled to receive funding for design and planning during one biennium and funding for construction in the subsequent biennium.
 Therefore, construction projects that exceed \$10 million either must have the design and planning funded in an earlier session or must provide in the project application evidence demonstrating the need for design, planning and construction funding all in one session.
-Agencies with projects over \$10 million that will be requested in the 2015 CIP should request design and planning funding now.
+Agencies with projects over \$10 million that will be requested in the 2019 CIP should request design and planning funding now.